Bodhi Tree Bookstore: Bodhi Tree Used Bookstore (1975)

-In 1975, Areta Ferrell, the owner of a clothing store located adjacent to the Bodhi Tree Bookstore, closed her business and the bookstore took over the building lease.
-On September 18, 1975 the used book part of the Bodhi Tree Bookstore was opened.
+In 1975, Areta Ferrell closed her clothing store next to the Bodhi Tree Bookstore, which then assumed the lease.
+On September 18, 1975, the bookstore opened its used books section.

-The bookstore grew into a flourishing landmark with its roots strongly grounded in the spiritual community.
-The bookstore was composed of four buildings: The New Books building (fronting on Melrose Avenue), the Used Book building (fronting on Westbourne Drive), and two storage buildings.
-Then, in 1979, the land and buildings of the Bodhi Tree Bookstore were purchased.
+The store developed into a prominent landmark within the spiritual community.
+It comprised four buildings: a New Books building on Melrose Avenue, a Used Books building on Westbourne Drive, and two storage buildings.
+In 1979, the property was purchased.

-In 1979, the Bodhi Tree Bookstore was included as a favorite bookstore in Brady & Lawless's Favorite Bookstores.
+That same year, the Bodhi Tree Bookstore was listed in Brady & Lawless's Favorite Bookstores.

 Expansion and increased notoriety (1980s and 1990s)

 The Bodhi Tree Bookstore was an information center for the spiritual community.
 In 1980, the booklet Bodhi Tree Directory: a Guide to Community Resources was published and updated yearly.
 The Bodhi Tree Directory grew to have over 51 subject areas and had a print run of 2,000 copies per issue.

 In 1981, the Los Angeles Times published an article by John Dart, in which he wrote, "As a bookstore, the Bodhi Tree can be a sensuous experience, offering the taste of free herb tea, the sound of soft 'un-elevator' music, the chance to sit while book browsing, and the scent of incense.
 As a well–stocked 'New Age' way station, it provides a psychic rest stop between gurus or a simple refueling for the eclectic wisdom seeker.
 In this unofficial way-station role, the bookstore is also a sensory device (to blend metaphors) for picking up the direction of mystical–metaphysical traffic and the spiritual–speculative signal away from mainline religion."

 A major remodel started in 1982, designed by architect Barry Gittelson.
 The project added significant floor space and a second story addition and improved the Used Book building.
 The two storage buildings were removed, opening up the rear area for parking.
 The remodeled result was a distinctive modernist rounded–edge rectangle with a big, round window facing Melrose Avenue near the entrance door, along with a pyramid skylight in the West wing.

 In a small area to the rear of the bookstore, grew a Ficus religiosa (Bodhi Tree), given to the bookstore in the early 1970s by a neighbor who had raised it from a seed.
 By 2008, it stood at nearly three stories high.

 Shirley MacLaine's book Out On A Limb discussed her experiences at the bookstore.
 A subsequent mini-series was filmed partially at the bookstore.
 Subsequently, the bookstore gained a local, national, and international identity and the number of customers increased dramatically.
 Many customers desired to explore the same subjects that inspired Shirley MacLaine.